AvonleaFisher/Creating-a-Binary-Classifier-to-Predict-Voter-Participation-in-Presidential-Elections/README.md

-# Creating a Binary Classification Model to Predict Nonvoting
+# Creating a Binary Classifier to Predict Voter Participation in Presidential Elections

 ## Introduction
 The aim of this project is to build a binary classification model for predicting whether an eligible voter did not vote in the 2016 presidential election, using  a selection of data from the [2018 General Social Survey](https://gss.norc.org/).